 Discover career security through a mastery of accountancy.

-To be successful in an accountancy leadership role, you need to cultivate strong analytical, quantitative, and leadership skills.
-You must also perform well under pressure and be able to function in your day-to-day work with high levels of precision.
-To succeed in these positions, you must also have a strong sense of ethics.
-Accounting leaders who manage a team must have strong mentoring and coaching skills to help your team reach their full potential.
+To be successful in a managerial accountancy role, you need to cultivate strong analytical, quantitative, and leadership skills.
+You must also perform well under pressure and be able to communicate accountancy data using clear, appropriate, responsible techniques.
+To succeed in these positions, you must also have a strong sense of ethics and possess working regulatory knowledge.
+Leaders who manage a team must also have strong mentoring and coaching skills to ensure your department thrives.

-Someone working in accountancy leadership may support a number of job functions including financial advisory services, consulting, growth enterprise, taxes, audits, and more.
+Someone working in accountancy may support a number of job functions including financial advisory, consulting, growth enterprise, taxes, audits, fraud investigations and more.

-Employment growth for accountants and auditors is projected to grow by 11 percent from 2014 to 20241.
+Employment for accountants and auditors is projected to grow by 10 percent from 2016 to 2026.1

 Financial Reporting Manager